Cook4986/SAEF_OCR/README.md

 ## The Code
 ### Inputs
-The SAEF_OCR python notebook takes a comma separated value (CSV) file and associated image set, originating from the Harvard DRS.
+The SAEF_OCR python notebook takes a comma separated value (CSV) file and associated image set, originating in the Harvard DRS (See: "Associated Tools", below).
 As written, the notebook requires that the CSV include at least one prexisting column, "FILE-OSN", which HL librarians identified as cannonical, for these purposes, based on batch metadata returned along with images from the DRS (see: below, for more info).

 ### Outputs
 The SAEF_OCR notebook returns annotated images (with transcriptions), via the HandPrint software, which includes json-type transciptions (per-image), and .txt transcriptions (per image).
 The notebook also returns a new "OCR_LookupTable" CSV file correlatting the cannonical "FILE-OSN" image identifier string with the absolute location of each transcription output  as well as the input image location (in NextCloud).